-171. The scheme auditor has a duty under PA 1995, if the auditor becomes aware of breaches of law which it has reasonable grounds to believe are "of material significance" to the exercise of the functions of TPR, to report such matters to TPR.
-The meaning of the term "of material significance" differs from "materiality" in the context of forming an opinion as to whether financial statements show a true and fair view (see paragraphs 114 to 124 in the section on ISA (UK) 250B that address this in more detail).
+137. The scheme auditor has a duty under PA 1995, if the auditor becomes aware of breaches of law which it has reasonable grounds to believe are "of material significance" to the exercise of the functions of TPR, to report such matters to TPR.
+The meaning of the term "of material significance" differs from "materiality" in the context of forming an opinion as to whether financial statements show a true and fair view (see paragraphs 265 to 274 which address this in more detail).